C2000Y/cs4435/go-peer/readme.md

-to run the program, follow command format:
+to run the program, stay in the directory **go-peer**, and use follow command format:
 **go run file [name] [listening address] [consul address] [operation file]**
 for example:
 go run node/main.go "Gnode 1" :2333 localhost:8500 input1